 Electrical Resistivity Imaging

-Electrical imaging is a geophysical method that provides a two or three dimensional resistivity image of the surface.
+Electrical imaging is a geophysical survey method that provides a two or three dimensional resistivity image of the surface.

 Electrical imaging can provide information about distinct subsurface boundaries and conditions that other geophysical methods cannot.